-Research and development, or R&D, expense consists of: clinical research organization and clinical trial costs related to our clinical trial, consulting expenses relating to regulatory affairs, quality control and manufacturing, assay development and ongoing testing costs, drug product manufacturing including the cost of plasma, plasma storage and transportation costs, as well as wages and benefits for employees directly related to the R&D of RI-002.
+Research and development, or R&D, expense consists of clinical research organization and clinical trial costs related to our clinical trial, consulting expenses relating to regulatory affairs, quality control and manufacturing, assay development and ongoing testing costs, drug product manufacturing including the cost of plasma, plasma storage and transportation costs, as well as wages and benefits for employees directly related to the research and development of RI-002.
 All R&D is expensed as incurred.

 The process of conducting pre-clinical studies and clinical trials necessary to obtain FDA approval is costly and time consuming.
 The probability of success for each product candidate and clinical trial may be affected by a variety of factors, including, among others, the quality of the product candidate's early clinical data, investment in the program, competition, manufacturing capabilities and commercial viability.
 As a result of the uncertainties discussed above, the uncertainty associated with clinical trial enrollments and the risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical stages of our product candidates or when, or to what extent, we will generate revenues from the commercialization and sale of any of our product candidates.
 Development timelines, probability of success and development costs vary widely.
-We expect that our R&D expenses will increase throughout 2013, which is primarily attributable to the development of RI-002 and our related clinical Phase III program.
+R&D expenses for the current reporting period increased significantly due to manufacturing services for our Phase III clinical study of RI-002, as provided by Biotest under our license agreement with them.
+We expect that our R&D expenses will increase throughout 2013, primarily attributable to the development of RI-002 and our related clinical Phase III program.